suryadevarapranav/scratchpad/README.md

 ##### Programs:

 Playing Around With Spotify API - February 7th. <br>
-Simple Rock Paper Scissors Game - March 3rd.
+Simple Rock Paper Scissors Game - March 3rd. <br>
+Fetching from an API using JavaScript - May 27th.